eduk8s-labs/lab-k8s-fundamentals/workshop/content/exercises/16-persistent-volumes.md

     app: blog
 spec:
   accessModes:
-  - ReadWriteMany
+  - ReadWriteOnce
   resources:
     requests:
       storage: 1Gi
 ```

-This says that the storage should be at least of size 1Gi and that the access mode should be `ReadWriteMany`.
+This says that the storage should be at least of size 1Gi and that the access mode should be `ReadWriteOnce`.

 Kubernetes supports three different access modes for storage.